howard8888/MBLS-3.0/README.md

 See below for key concepts that I wish to demonstrate in MBLS-3.

 **Papers** describing the Meaningful-Based Cognitive Archtiecture and the MBLS:

-The papers cannot be reproduced for download here but an abstract is given below.
-(However, they can readily be obtained via a Google search and downloaded from the publishers.)
+(The papers cannot be reproduced in full for download here but an abstract is given below.
+However, they can readily be obtained via a Google search and downloaded from the publishers.)

 Schneider, H., Non-Hybrid Meaningful-Based Learning System Using a Configurable Network of Neural Networks.
 Proceedings of the 2018 International Conference on Artificial Intelligence pp 96-102; Aug 2018.